harshdave161/Loadtesting-Socket/README.md

-## Options used in SocketTesting.yaml to configure test 💎 as per requirement !!
+## Options used in SocketTesting.yaml to configure test as per requirement !!

-- target:- Used For Setting the Socket Address (ws/wss) Type !!
+- `target:- Used For Setting the Socket Address (ws/wss) Type !!`

-- Ensure:- Goes with to otpn max (fail if max response time exceeds 500ms) and maxErrorRate (fail if error rate exceeds 1%) !!
+- `Ensure:- Goes with to otpn max (fail if max response time exceeds 500ms) and maxErrorRate (fail if error rate exceeds 1%) !!`

-- transports:- Here We Set Protocol So Be Set ["websocket"] For testing Socket !!
+- `transports:- Here We Set Protocol So Be Set ["websocket"] For testing Socket !!`

-- processor:- Here We Mention the File Name Where we Want tho load dynamic scenario !!
+- `processor:- Here We Mention the File Name Where we Want tho load dynamic scenario !!`

-- phases:- in this Optn We Have duration (time test Run's in Milliseconds), arrivalRate (onStart the User we Have), rampTo (Will ramp Up User gradually), name (Name For That Phase) !!
+- `phases:- in this Optn We Have duration (time test Run's in Milliseconds), arrivalRate (onStart the User we Have), rampTo (Will ramp Up User gradually), name (Name For That Phase) !!`

-- scenarios:- Here We Define The Flow For Test case !!
+- `scenarios:- Here We Define The Flow For Test case !!`

-- engine:- we Set engine To 'socketio' !!
+- `engine:- we Set engine To 'socketio' !!`

-- flow:- Here we Set Whole Flow What and which channel is hit While testing, we have three option
+- `flow:- Here we Set Whole Test Flow`

 - `function (load function from custom.js Which get's Dummy Data)`